rigdev/docs/docs/examples/oauth.md

     fmt.Println("Github", GITHUB_OAUTH_PUBLIC_KEY, GITHUB_OAUTH_PRIVATE_KEY)
 ```

-Let's setup a capsule, deploy it and see that we can read in these variables.
+Let's set up a capsule, deploy it, and see that we can read in these variables.
 Run

 ```bash
 rig capsule create --name oauth-demo